 There are several options for eating on Naoshima.
 The Chichu Museum and Benesse House Museum both have popular cafes for visitors.
 Honmura has several small cafes and restaurants as does Miyanoura.
 Most shops tend to be modernized places in older buildings.
 Be aware that after 14:00, it may be difficult to find a meal on Naoshima until dinner time.

 This is part of a series on each of the main islands of the 2016 Setouchi Triennale.
-All information is correct for 2016 but subject to change.
-Information should be similar for the future, including the 2019 Triennale, but be aware that the information is very likely to change.
-Currently, this post is a simple one and will be updated with more links to the individual artworks and a general artwork page in the future.
+All information is correct for as of the end of 2018 but subject to change.
+Information should be similar for the 2019 Triennale, but be aware that the information is very likely to change.
+Information will be updated prior to the start of the 2019 Setouchi Triennale.

 All information has been created in consultation with David Billa of Setouchi Explorer.